 A lot has changed in the restaurant industry in the last few years.
-2015 was the first year ever that consumer spend at restaurants outpaced that at grocery stores.* Restaurants are faced with more challenges, however.
+2017 continued to see consumer spend at restaurants outpacing that at grocery stores.* Restaurants are faced with more challenges, however.
 Food costs have become increasingly volatile.
 Competition for experienced labor is at an all-time high.
 Health and sustainability concerns among consumers are on the rise.
 And technology has become absolutely critical to maintain in up-to-the-minute fashion.

 Yes, a lot has changed, but one thing remains the same.
 There are still only four ways to increase restaurant sales, and Rewards Network has some ideas on how we can do that together: